Vágar Airport

-Vágar Airport (Vága Floghavn) (IATA: FAE, ICAO: EKVG) is the only airport in the Faroe Islands, and is located 1 NM east of the village of Sørvágur, on the island of Vágar.
-Due to the Faroe Islands' status as a self-governing territory, the airport is not subject to the rules of the European Union.
-It is the main operating base for Faroese national airline Atlantic Airways and, for a brief period during 2006, was also the base for the low-cost airline FaroeJet.
+Vágar Airport (Vága Floghavn) (IATA: FAE, ICAO: EKVG) is the only airport in the Faroe Islands, and is located 1 NM east of the village of Sørvágur, on the island of Vágar and 46 km (29 miles) west of the capital Tórshavn.
+It is the main operating base for Faroese flag carrier Atlantic Airways.

 History

 Early years

 The airport was built by British Army Royal Engineers during World War II on the island of Vágar; the site was known as RAF Vagar/Vaagar (Royal Air Force).
 The site was chosen mainly because it was hard to see from the surrounding waters and any potential German warship.
 The first aeroplane landed here in Autumn 1942.
 (See British occupation of the Faroe Islands in World War II).
 British engineers had similarly first built Reykjavík Airport in Iceland in 1940, then known as RAF Reykjavik, following the British Occupation of Iceland.

 After the war, Vágar airfield was abandoned and left unused until 1963, when it was reopened as a civilian airport at the initiative of two Sørvágur residents, Hugo Fjørðoy and Lars Larsen.
 The two worked with the Icelandic airline Icelandair, which began the scheduled flights to Bergen, Copenhagen and Glasgow using a Douglas DC-3 aircraft.
 In 1964 a separate airline, Faroe Airways, operated flights, first using chartered aircraft but in 1965 they bought a DC-3 from the Swedish airline Linjeflyg.
 The company ceased operating on 28 September 1967.
-In 1971, Icelandair was operating Boeing 727-100 jetliners into the airport with weekly nonstop service to Glasgow and Reykjavik.
+In the 1970s, Icelandair was operating Fokker F27 Friendship aircraft into the airport with weekly nonstop service to Glasgow/Bergen and Reykjavík Airport, continuing into the 1990s.
 In 1988, Atlantic Airways was flying British Aerospace BAe 146-200 jet service nonstop to Copenhagen.
-Until 2004 Maersk Air also operated flights into the airport.
-Maersk Air flew Boeing 737-500 jetliners into the airport with service to Copenhagen.
+Atlantic Airways later entered a partnership with Icelandair in 1995 and began flying its BAe 146 jet to Reykjavík Airport and to Narsarsuaq Airport in Greenland.
+Icelandair ceased operating their own flights to Vágar in 2004, albeit retaining their partnership with Atlantic Airways.
+Until 2004 Maersk Air also operated flights into the airport with Boeing 737-500 jetliners to Copenhagen.
+By 2005, Atlantic Airways was the only regularly scheduled operator at Vágar Airport.

 Development since the 2000s

 Until 2002 travel from the airport to most locations in the Faroe Islands including the capital Tórshavn required a car ferry, but since the Vágatunnilin, a tolled road tunnel, was opened in 2002, travel has been made much easier by giving direct road access to the neighbouring island of Streymoy, where Tórshavn is located.

-A new airport terminal opened on 17 June 2014 with increased passenger capacity.
+Vágar Airport was briefly served by low-cost airline FaroeJet in 2006.